Design: More frame snapping options #91973

 Problem

-When dragging the frame cursor around you often want to hit keyframes.
+When dragging the frame cursor around you often want to precisely hit certain things in the GUI.

-Currently this is hard to do, especially when zoomed out. (also because you are not sure when you've hit the key)
+Currently this is hard to do, especially when zoomed out because you might be 1 frame off.

 Frame snapping already exists, but it only snaps to seconds.